brigidar/galaxy_workflows/README.md

 # SNPDV

+## General Considerations before starting

+This pipeline is thought for outbreak inclusion and exclusion analyses based on single nucleotide polymorphism, as well as phylogenetic inference of closely related bacterial species or serotypes.
+For more distantly related bacteria the amount of homoplastic events will preclude an accurate reconstruction of the evolutionary relationship of the species of interest and other methods should be considered.
+We also recommend to have some prior knowledge of possible mobile genetic elements, such as resistance cassettes, phages and insertion elements, of the species of interest, as they will interfere with the SNP analysis if not correctly excluded (see exclusion criteria).

+## Files required
+ * Reference Genome (fasta and annotated genbank, see A workflows to generate a reference from in-house sequencing or SRA files)
+ * IS elements of reference genome (see exclusion criteria)
+ * Plasmids database of species of interest (only required if reference is a draft genome or assembled from in-house sequencing)
+ * Reads or assemblies from genomes of interest

 ## Galaxy Setup

 ### System Requirements
 Linux or Unix based only.
 Some of the tools used in these workflows were developed by others and do not come in binaries for Windows.

 Before installing Galaxy please check your python version (2.7 or higher).
-You will also need the following packages: Numpy, pandas, matplotlib, and biopython.
+You will also need the following packages: Numpy, Pandas, Matplotlib, and Biopython.
 We recommend installing [anaconda python] (https://docs.continuum.io/anaconda/install), which comes with all the packages except biopython that needs to be installed with the command "conda install biopython".

 Galaxy is an open, web-based platform for accessible, reproducible, and transparent computational biomedical research.
 Galaxy can be found on [Github] (https://github.com/galaxyproject) and the manual in the [Galaxy Wiki] (https://docs.galaxyproject.org/en/latest/index.html).
 Galaxy can be run locally, on a server (cluster or single server), and on the cloud.
 If you are planning on running Galaxy on the cloud, we recommend you select a linux-based operating system.

 All tools and workflows required can be retrieved from the Galaxy toolshed under the repository SNPDV.
 This can be done from the browser interface directly.
 For more information on how to install tools, please refer to the [Galaxy Toolshed Wiki] (https://docs.galaxyproject.org/en/latest/ts_api_doc.html).

+Once installed you can upload your files through the browser or retrieve reads from NCBI with

 ## Workflows